justuche224/justuche224/README.md

 # Hi there, I'm Donald 👋

-I'm a final-year Computer Science student (B.Sc.) and a passionate full-stack web developer with over a year and a half of freelancing experience.
+I'm a full-stack web developer with over two years of freelancing experience.
 I build scalable, maintainable, and performant web applications using cutting-edge technologies.

 ---